lengyijun/polonius-proof/README.md

 At any point, an origin must either be *live* or *dead*.

+## Benefit of this proof
+We don't need to worry about the correctness of datafrog-opt.
+The tests only serve for the correctness of implementation.

 ## TODO
 I didn't care placeholder in naive.
 I guess placeholder loan will never be invalidated ?